sareken/employee-management-system/README.md

 # employee-management-system
-This is a Python-based employee management system that allows users to manage employee data stored in a local text file (22100011016.txt).
-The application provides a menu-based interface to perform the following operations:
+This is a Python-based employee management system that allows users to manage employee data stored in a local text file (`22100011016.txt`).
+The program provides a menu-based interface for the following operations:

-Features
+## Features

-Add a new employee
+- Add a new employee

-Delete an employee by ID
+- Delete an employee by ID

-Search for an employee by ID
+- Search for an employee by ID

-Update employee information
+- Update employee information

-Calculate salary raise percentage
+- Calculate salary raise percentage

-Find the employee with the highest raise
+- Find the employee with the highest raise

-Data Storage: 22100011016.txt
+## Data Storage: `22100011016.txt`

-All employee records are stored in a text file named 22100011016.txt.
+All employee records are stored in a plain text file named `22100011016.txt`.

-Each line in the file represents one employee.

-Fields are separated by hyphens (-).
+Each line in the file represents **one employee**, and fields are separated by hyphens (`-`):

-The format of each line is as follows:
 Name-Surname-ID-Age-NumberOfChildren-OldSalary-NewSalary

-Example:
+**Example:**
 Ali-Kaya-101-35-2-10000-12000
 Ayse-Demir-102-29-0-9500-10500

+- When a new employee is added, a new line is appended.
-The file is updated automatically whenever an employee is added, deleted, or modified.
+- When an employee is deleted or updated, the entire file is rewritten.
+- All calculations and searches use this file as the data source.

-How to Run the Program
+## How to Run

-Make sure you have Python 3.x installed on your computer.
+1. Make sure Python 3 is installed on your computer.

-Save the project Python script in the same folder as 22100011016.txt (or let the program create the file).
+2. Save the script and place it in a folder.
+You don’t need to manually create the `.txt` file — it will be created automatically.

-Open a terminal or command prompt and run the script using: python your_script_name.py
+3. Open a terminal or command prompt in that folder.
-Follow the menu instructions displayed in the terminal.
+4. Run the program using the following command:

+python employeeManagement.py

-Notes
+## Notes

-The program includes input validation.
-For example, if a number is expected, the program will prompt the user again if the input is incorrect.
+- Input validation is included.
+For example, if a number is expected but a string is entered, the program will ask again.

-Each employee must have a unique ID, which is used to identify them in all operations.
+- Each employee must have a **unique ID**.